eveyuyi/eveyuyi.github.io/_pages/about.md

 I am currently a Young Researcher at [Shanghai AI Laboratory](https://www.shlab.org.cn/) specializing in the intersection of Artificial Intelligence and Intelligent Transportation Systems.
 My passion lies in leveraging cutting-edge AI technologies to ensure the safe, efficient development of smart cities via solving complex mobility challenges.

-My research focuses on:
-- **Responsible AI** development ensuring trustworthy and equitable smart city solutions
-- **Multimodal Large Language Models (MLLMs)** for real-world safety applications
-- **AI-driven optimization** of intelligent transportation systems
-- **Multi-agent systems** and reinforcement learning for traffic control

-## Research Highlights
-- **25+ peer-reviewed publications** in top-tier journals and conferences
-- **Interdisciplinary & International research expertise:** Bridging AI, Transportation Engineering, and Legal frameworks for comprehensive smart city solutions.
-Joint research partnerships with Imperial College London.
-- **Real-world impact & practical value:** Research findings successfully implemented in urban traffic systems with measurable improvements in city-scale applications

-## Academic Background

-I received my PhD from Zhejiang University, where I worked under the supervision of [Prof. Dianhai Wang](http://iits.zju.edu.cn/international/2018/0816/c21523a847061/page.psp).
-My doctoral research focused on developing comprehensive urban traffic state evaluation systems, which have been successfully applied in real-world projects.
+I received my PhD from Zhejiang University, where I worked under the supervision of [Prof. Dianhai Wang](http://iits.zju.edu.cn/international/2018/0816/c21523a847061/page.psp), focusing on comprehensive urban traffic state evaluation systems that have been successfully applied in Hangzhou City Brain projects.
 From 2020 to 2022, I was working at Imperial College London as a visiting scholar, where I collaborated closely with [Prof. Washington Ochieng](http://www.imperial.ac.uk/people/w.ochieng), FREng.
 I obtained my bachelor's degree major in Civil Engineering and minor in Law from [Zhejiang University](https://www.zju.edu.cn) in 2017.

 My interdisciplinary background allows me to approach transportation challenges from multiple perspectives, fostering innovative solutions that consider technological, legal, and societal implications.
 I have authored 25+ peer-reviewed publications in top-tier journals and conferences, and actively contributed to national and municipal research projects.
 I am passionate about contributing to the academic community and fostering the next generation of researchers, actively serving as a reviewer for prestigious journals and conferences such as IEEE Transactions on Systems, Man and Cybernetics.